J1blCblu/VariadicStruct/README.md

 # VariadicStruct

 Implementation of `FInstancedStruct` with **SBO** (Small Buffer Optimization) with default buffer size of **24 bytes**.
-Always allocates memory for structures with alignment greater than the alignment of FVariadicStruct.
+Always allocates memory for structures with alignment greater than the alignment of `FVariadicStruct`.
-Particularly useful when the expected types rarely exceed the buffer size, like FVector.
+Particularly useful when the expected types rarely exceed the buffer size, like `FVector`.
-Serialization compatible with `FInstancedStruct`.
+**Serialization** compatible with `FInstancedStruct`.

 `FVariadicStruct` has some key differences from `FInstancedStruct` that should be taken into account:
 1. By default, requires **32 bytes** instead of **16** and **16-byte** alignment instead of **8**.